91ֿ

 “I do not believe that enough students, including students on our campus, are aware of the deep history of the events that happened in 1970,” Brown said.
 “For me, it was important to share that part of the campus' history with incoming students because I believe that is an important part of being a Golden Flash.”

-All five of these students said that they have been involved in many different leadership roles throughout their time at 91ֿ, like peer success mentoring and being Flash Guides.
+All five of these students said that they have been involved in many different leadership roles throughout their time at 91ֿ, like being a Peer Success Mentoring or Flash Guide.

 These Golden Flashes expressed the importance of displaying the positions and opportunities they have experienced to incoming students to show potential in the video roles they could be in.